-- Be realistic: if you haven’t opened an email in 6 months, unsubcribe.
+- Be realistic: if you haven’t opened an email in 3 ~ 6 months, unsubscribe.

-- For emails that you need for your business, create folders so you don’t have to search for them.
+- Create folders for business or important addresses so you don’t have to search for them.

 - Flag really important emails and prioritize which ones you read first.

-- Most important: save email for later in the day after you have completed your more important tasks that complete projects.
+- Most important: save emails for later in the day after you have completed your more important tasks.

 #2 ~ DECLUTTER YOUR SOCIAL MEDIA

 Scrolling through Social Media is one of the biggest time~wasters for productive people.
 Like email, I’m now limiting Facebook and Instagram time (20 minutes each a day) to late in the day.